 ICM is a leading, intuitive platform that is easy to set it up and configure to suit your business dynamics.
 It ensures the role-based experience for users, as well as enterprise-level security and administration to manage confidential documents.
 It comes with a full suite of scalable tools for seamless negotiation, collaboration, and contract execution.

 This contract management software further offers AI-powered identification, compliance tools, as well as contract risk management.
 You also get personalized dashboards that monitor contract performance and provide advanced analytics and reporting.
 Built on Microsoft Azure, this platform is stable and secure.
-Additionally, it features great integration options with first-class ERP, procurement, CRM, PLM, CPQ, sourcing, and even proprietary systems.
+Additionally, it features great integration options with first-class ERP software, in addition to procurement, CRM, PLM, CPQ, sourcing, and even proprietary systems.

 Icertis Contract Management doesn’t offer set subscription plans.
 Instead, you need to contact the vendor directly for pricing details.